-This measure analyzes how the teacher uses moments to extend the children’s partial comments or requests into complete sentences.
+This measure analyzes how the teacher models making complete, correct sentences from the children’s fragmented comments or grammatically incorrect sentences.
 The teacher must do more than correct a mispronounced word.
-Instead, the teacher must turn the child’s fragmented comment or grammatically incorrect sentence into a grammatically correct sentence.
 For example, if an infant reaches for the ball and says, “Ba,” the teacher should ask, “You want your ball?” and not say, “Here you go.”
-Or, if a school-age child says, “I’m upset,” the teacher should respond with, “I hear you are upset.
-Are you feeling frustrated or disappointed?”
+Or, if a child says, “I ain’t got any more clay,” the teacher should respond with, “You don’t have any more clay.
+Here’s some more.”

 Examples